material-components/material-components-ios/components/Tabs/docs/tabbarview.md

 for Material Tabs that are not met by the public APIs should be filed as a feature request or bug against `MDCTabBarView`.

+#### Selected Item Behavior

+`MDCTabBarView` does not automatically mark any item as *selected* when the `items` array is set, unless the previously-selected item is in the new `items` array.
+This is a change from `MDCTabBar`, but ensures that the view and its APIs present equivalent information.

 #### Colors, Fonts, and Theming

 To set the image tint colors, use `- setImageTintColor:forState:`.
 The